-Australian wildfires threaten Sydney's water infrastructure
+Australian wildfires threaten Sydney water supplies

 With more than 40 dams across the state, WaterNSW supplies two-thirds of untreated water to the state’s water utilities, which then treat and clean the resource to provide drinking water to cities and regional towns.

-Large quantities of ash and burned material could pose a threat to the quality of water in the dams if the fires are followed by heavy rain.
+Large quantities of ash and burnt material could pose a threat to the quality of water in the dams if the fires are followed by heavy rain.

 However, there is no significant rain forecast for NSW in the short-term and WaterNSW has put containment barriers to catch potential debris run-off, the water authority said.

+Fires are traveling immense distances through bushland before hitting towns and containment lines where volunteer firefighters concentrate their resources.

+The bushfires have destroyed more than 4 million hectares (9.9 million acres) across the country, dwarfing the terrain burnt by fierce fires in California during 2019.

-Reporting by Paulina Duran in Sydney; Editing by Lincoln Feast.
+Reporting by Paulina Duran and Jonathan Barrett in Sydney; Editing by Lincoln Feast.